 Detailed toxicological information

 Detailed information on available toxicological data are provided in Tables S-2, S-3 and S-4.
-Aninal repeated dose studies are presented in Tables S-2 and S-4, and in Section 4.0.
+Animal repeated dose studies are presented in Tables S-2 and S-4, and in Section 4.0.
 Studies described in Table S-2 provide a broad overview of the available information on copper.
 Studies in Table S-4 focused on gastrointestinal and liver endpoints.
 Studies found in section 4.0 are considered reliable by ECHA (2008) due to their robust study designs.

 Table S-2.
 Summary of available literature for repeat dose copper studies in animals and humans.
 Table modified from ECHA (2008).